i8degrees/redstone-university/src/Part-I--Foundations/02_Boolean-Algebra/draft.md

 *Figure: The abstract symbol for the Exclusive NOR (XNOR) gate (left) and its function in a basic circuit (right), taking two inputs A and B and producing an output Y that is active only if the inputs are the same.*

-![XNOR Gate (Composite) in CircuitVerse](./images/XNOR-gate-composite_circuitverse.png) *Figure: Composite XNOR gate in CircuitVerse, built by inverting one input to an XOR gate.
-This demonstrates that XOR(A, NOT B) is equivalent to XNOR(A, B).*
+![XNOR Gate (Composite) in CircuitVerse](./images/XNOR-gate-composite_circuitverse.png) *Figure: Composite XNOR gate in CircuitVerse, constructed using only OR and NOT gates.
+This diagram shows how XNOR logic can be achieved by inverting one input to a composite XOR gate built from these primitives, demonstrating the equivalence between XOR(A, NOT B) and XNOR(A, B).*

 -   **Formal Definition:** The XNOR gate performs a **NOT-XOR** operation—negation of XOR.
 -   **Symbols:** `A XNOR B` or `¬(A ⊕ B)`.